 Programs of Study

-• The University of Kentucky Graduate Program in Animal and Food Sciences provides opportunities for advanced study in the discipline of animal sciences.
-The aim of the Program in Animal Sciences is to develop animal science specialists who are able to function in a variety of sophisticated academic, industrial and professional settings.
-Specific degree requirements are determined through individual consultation with a faculty advisor (M.S.) or an advisor and a special committee (Ph.D.).
-Research work in the broad areas of nutrition and management, and reproductive physiology may be conducted with beef cattle, dairy cattle, horses, poultry, sheep, swine and companion animal species.
+The Animal and Food Sciences graduate program provides opportunities for advanced study in the discipline of animal sciences.
+The aim of the graduate program is to develop animal science specialists who can function in a variety of sophisticated academic, industrial, and professional settings.
+Specific degree requirements are determined through individual consultation with a faculty advisor (MS) or an advisor and a special committee (PhD).
+Research work in the broad areas of nutrition and management and reproductive physiology may be conducted with beef cattle, dairy cattle, horses, poultry, sheep, swine, and companion animal species.
 Students with interests in foods may specialize in meats, dairy products, food microbiology, muscle biology, or food chemistry.

 Research Facilities

-• Facilities for training and research include Coldstream, Spindletop, Maine Chance and Woodford County Farms.
-These offer the opportunity to work with quality livestock in a most agreeable setting.
+Facilities for training and research include C. Oran Little Research Center, North Farm, Maine Chance, and the UK Research and Education Center.
+These high-quality facilities offer students the opportunity to work with a variety of livestock species.
 Extensive office, laboratory, animal care, meats and food processing facilities are available on campus.
 Basic research laboratory facilities are available for conducting cell culture and animal studies using state-of-the-art trace mineral, vitamin, lipid, amino acid, hormone, enzyme, stable and radioactive isotope analyses.

 Enrollment